-- •You have tire damage such as cuts, splits, cracks deep enough to expose the fabric, and bulges indicating internal damage - A tire goes flat repeatedly or cannot be properly repaired due to the size or location of a cut or other damage - If you are not sure, consult with your Toyota dealer.
+- The treadwear indicators are showing on a tire. - You have tire damage such as cuts, splits, cracks deep enough to expose the fabric, and bulges indicating internal damage - A tire goes flat repeatedly or cannot be properly repaired due to the size or location of a cut or other damage

+If you are not sure, consult with your Toyota dealer.